I love Shiver’s BBQ (28001 S Dixie Highway, Homestead); let’s start with that. But, before we jump into the ‘que, let’s go back to the beginning.

 Allen’s friend and fellow Georgia native Virgil Shiver managed the second spot.
 In 1960 Virgil purchased the Shorty’s on 28001 Dixie Highway and renamed it Shiver’s Bar-B-Q.

 The business was brisk at his location.
 And unfortunately, if you were driving down to the Florida keys, there was only one way to get there, and you would have to go by Shiver’s BBQ.

-When business took a financial hit after the opening of the Florida Turnpike Extension in the 1970s, the restaurant pivoted into a more of a locals spot.
+When business took a financial hit after the opening of the Florida Turnpike Extension in the 1970s, the restaurant pivoted into more of a spot for locals.
 Until then, they had a steady flow of tourists heading down south.